This post is sponsored by my good friends at Hurst’s Hambeens ®.

-Now add 1 lb of chopped portobello mushrooms and 1/2 tsp of dried Thyme, and give it a good stir.
-Make a well in the center of the soup and add a 10 oz can of Rotel Tomatoes with Green Chiles (can sub diced tomatoes if you don’t like spice) but this time do NOT stir (tomatoes can sometimes scorch in your IP if they touch the sides or bottom).
+Now add 1 lb of chopped portobello mushrooms and ½ teaspoon of dried Thyme, and give it a good stir.
+Make a well in the center of the soup and add a 10 oz can of Rotel Tomatoes with Green Chiles (can sub diced tomatoes if you don't like spice) but this time do NOT stir (tomatoes can sometimes scorch in your IP if they touch the sides or bottom).

 Reattach the lid and now we're going to cook the beans for an additional 15 minutes on MANUAL.
 This time let the pressure release naturally when they are done cooking - this will take about 45 minutes.

 And that's all there is to it.

 You can add any additional seasoning you like (additional salt, pepper, hot sauce, whatever) and serve it up with your favorite rice.

 If it appears a little watery, it will thicken as it cools.
 Or, you can use an immersion blender like I did to blend up a small amount which will also thicken the soup.